flyingpig86/Lancer-Lore-Repo/Lancer Lore/Factions/Union/The Departments of Union/UNION SCIENCE BUREAU.md

 [[Cosmopolitans]] who work on the frontier and the edge of civilization to evaluate strange worlds and planetoids for anomalies, discoveries, and habitability.

-#update
-Flying their iconic Ranger-class nearlight ships, FFTs are small parties of scientists and support staff responsible for venturing to never-before-seen worlds, exploring uncanny or anomalous interstellar phenomena, and all manner of other fieldwork involved in scouting new worlds.

-FFTs are made up of romantics, wanderers, and loners, alongside passionate scientists, technicians, philosophers, and engineers of all disciplines.
-Their missions are dangerous, often requiring long-term stasis and relativistic travel into unexplored systems not connected to the blink network – the data returned is invaluable, more than worth the risk.